Masood-Ahmed271/JAMMM/README.md

 #### Importing Database

-Open mysql server and import the file `init.sql`.
+Open mysql server and import the file `RealFinal.sql`.

 ```
 # login the mysql command